Board of Directors

 Ms. Crawford has served on advisory committees for the National Research Council and the National Science Foundation.
 She co-chaired the Council on Competitiveness High Performance Computing Advisory Committee, and co-chaired the CRDF Global Board.
 She is a board member of the Monterey Bay Aquarium Research Institute; a member of the Strategic Research Advisory Council at Purdue University; and a member of the California Council on Science and Technology, the Institute of Electrical and Electronics Engineers (IEEE), and the Association for Computing Machinery (ACM).
 Ms. Crawford holds a B.S. in mathematics from Redlands University (California) and an M.S. in operations research from Stanford University.

 Ms. Olsan sets overall policy and direction for the Krell Institute and interacts with the company’s board, client representatives and other stakeholders.
-She oversees Krell’s two largest grant- and contract-sponsored programs, the DOE CSGF and DOE NNSA SSGF.
+She oversees Krell’s two largest grant- and contract-sponsored programs, the DOE CSGF and DOE NNSA SSGF and LRGF.
 Her duties include supervising the day-to-day operations of the fellowships and acting as liaison between Krell, its funders and a nationwide network of academic committee members and advisors.
 Since joining the company in 2000, she also has led Krell’s strategic and corporate communications efforts.
-She directly manages an eight-person team responsible for planning and staging scientific meetings, maintaining the fellowship program websites, and publishing print and web research magazines and other technical and promotional materials.
-Ms. Olsan holds master’s and bachelor’s degrees from Iowa State University.
+She also directly manages a department that is responsible for planning and staging scientific meetings, maintaining the fellowship program websites, and publishing print and web research magazines and other technical and promotional materials.

 Ms. Brosnahan oversees the financial business of Krell’s day-to-day operations and guides the funding processes for programs Krell manages, directing the management of more than $10 million in annual revenue in the process.
 Duties include working with the major funders and their delegates, governmental reporting, managing the external audit and budgeting.
 Ms. Brosnahan supervises the business operations department, which receives, verifies and pays tuition, stipend and related payments for Krell’s two main programs, the DOE CSGF and the DOE NNSA SSGF/LRGF.
 She also handles contracts and payments for Krell’s other programs.
 Ms. Brosnahan joined Krell in 2017 after serving the higher education sector as controller and assistant controller.
 She has a bachelor’s degree in accounting from Loras College.
 Ms. Brosnahan is a licensed CPA and also holds the designation of Chartered Global Management Accountant (CGMA).